CFKNow/cfknow.github.io/_posts/2023-11-04-Pattern-Recognition-and-Machine Learning.md

 6. Variational inference
 7. Hidden Markov models.

 Additionally, the book presents a Bayesian perspective, which has become popular in the field of machine learning in recent years.
 The book also explains approximate inference algorithms that allow for quick responses in situations where exact ones are not feasible.
+Exercises are graded according to difficulty ranging from (★), which denotes a simple exercise taking a few minutes to complete, through to (★★★), which denotes a significantly more complex exercise.

 It's also important to highlight what's missing and, principally, it concerns everything that falls under the umbrella of deep learning, which uses neural networks with multiple layers of processing to extract higher-level features from raw data.
 Some of the most important algorithms and architectures in this field include: